ericallam/docrails/guides/source/ja/2_2_release_notes.md

+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.**

-Rails 2.2 - 2008/11 [未訳]
+Ruby on Rails 2.2 Release Notes
 ===============================

-Rails 2.2 delivers a number of new and improved features.
-This list covers the major upgrades, but doesn't include every little bug fix and change.
-If you want to see everything, check out the [list of commits](http://github.com/rails/rails/commits/master) in the main Rails repository on GitHub.
+Rails 2.2 delivers several new and improved features.
+This list covers the major upgrades but doesn't include every little bug fix and change.
+If you want to see everything, check out the [list of commits](https://github.com/rails/rails/commits/2-2-stable) in the main Rails repository on GitHub.

-Along with Rails, 2.2 marks the launch of the [Ruby on Rails Guides](http://guides.rubyonrails.org/), the first results of the ongoing [Rails Guides hackfest](http://hackfest.rubyonrails.org/guide).
+Along with Rails, 2.2 marks the launch of the [Ruby on Rails Guides](https://guides.rubyonrails.org/), the first results of the ongoing [Rails Guides hackfest](http://hackfest.rubyonrails.org/guide).
 This site will deliver high-quality documentation of the major features of Rails.

 --------------------------------------------------------------------------------